cits3200-project/Club-Membership-Application/README.txt

 	components/ - components of the website
 	config/ - Yii configuration
 	controllers/ - all controller class files
-	data/ - SQL scripts for initial setup of the Database models/ - all model class files
+	data/ - SQL scripts for initial setup of the database models/ - all model class files
 	runtime/ - this directory holds private temporary files generated during runtime of the application views/ - this directory holds all view files, including controller views, layout views and system views